SanirRahaman/vehicle-detection-model/README.md

 This repository contains a simple vehicle detection system implemented in Python using OpenCV and Haar Cascade Classifiers.
 The system captures video frames from the default camera and applies a pre-trained Haar Cascade classifier to detect vehicles in the scene.
 Detected vehicles are highlighted with rectangles, and additional information is displayed.

-Features:
+# Features:
-# Real-time vehicle detection in a video stream
--Utilizes OpenCV and Haar Cascade Classifier
+-Real-time vehicle detection in a video stream -Utilizes OpenCV and Haar Cascade Classifier
 -Easy integration with default camera or other video sources -Simple and efficient implementation